-Thomas (Tim) Bainbridge brings over four decades of workers' compensation experience to his role as Chairman of the Industrial Commission of Ohio.
+Thomas (Tim) Bainbridge brings over four decades of workers' compensation experience to his role as Chairman of the Ohio Industrial Commission.

 As an attorney, Tim has spent a tremendous amount of time protecting the rights of Ohio's workers through his involvement with numerous organizations, which are dedicated to improving Ohio's workers' compensation system.